nasearle/publishing-build-tools/en/concepts/introduction-to-progressive-web-app-architectures/index.md

 <tr><td colspan="1" rowspan="1">
 <p>server-side rendering (SSR)</p>
 </td><td colspan="1" rowspan="1">
 <p>SSR means when the browser navigates to a URL and fetches the page, it immediately gets back HTML describing the page.
 SSR is nice because the page loads faster (this can be a server-rendered version of the full page, just the app shell or the content).
-There's no  <em>white page</em>  displayed while the browser downloads the rendering code and data and runs the code.
+There's no  <em><em>white page</em></em>  displayed while the browser downloads the rendering code and data and runs the code.
 If rendering content on the server-side, users can get meaningful text on their screens even if a spotty network connection prevents assets like JavaScript from being fully fetched and parsed.
 SSR also maintains the idea that pages are documents, and if you ask a server for a document by its URL, then the text of the document is returned, rather than a program that generates that text using a complicated API.</p>
 </td>
 </tr>
 <tr><td colspan="1" rowspan="1">